-The Bridge Program: Shelter and Recovery for Sexually Exploited Youth
+The Bridge Continuum of Services for Sexually Exploited Youth

 This year in Seattle, 300–500 girls and boys will be bought and sold.